jerryy19/SkillSnake/README.md

 Libraries used: JavaFX(eclipse(fx))

 Credits :
 I do not own the images used in this game.
 Credits due to the owners of the images.
-Regarding copyright issues please contact email : yrrejyu@gmail.com
+Regarding copyright issues please submit and issue on this repository.